Cookies ahead

 Update popular blogging and CMS engine WordPress on fortrabbit.

 There are many ways to deploy and develop WordPress.
-Depending on your work-flow, the way you'll update WordPress and deploy the update might be different.
+Depending on the workflow, the way to update WordPress and deploy the update might differ.
 Minor patch versions of WordPress might be updated automatically.

 With WordPress, except when using Bedrock or the like, most likely you will just use the update functionality provided by the WordPress admin.
 Log in to wp-admin: when an update is available, it will inform you and display an "update" button you can click.
 That will trigger the update.
 See also the official WordPress docs on updating.